Protect Word Document & Fix Fields with GroupDocs.Editor Java

 With the dependency added or library downloaded, let’s initialize and set up GroupDocs.Editor in your Java project.

-This section is divided into three main features: loading a document, fixing invalid form fields, and saving the edited document.
-We’ll walk through each feature step-by-step with explanations and code snippets.
+This section walks through the three core actions: loading a document, fixing invalid form fields, and saving the edited file with protection.

 1. Define Document Path